 Former high school dropout Kerine Davis has gone from driving a cab to running a college.
 She is now a formidable figure in both business and education.

-Her college, Ocho Rios College, has gained a reputation for quality and for giving out scholarships worth millions of dollars to young people in need.
+Her college, Ocho Rios College, has gained a reputation for quality and for awarding millions of dollars in scholarships to young people in need.

-Residents of Davis’ challenging Faulkland neighbourhood, also known as Mansfield Heights, in Ocho Rios, St. Ann, are among the award recipients.
+The award recipients include residents of Davis’ challenging Faulkland neighbourhood, also known as Mansfield Heights, in Ocho Rios, St. Ann.

 She proclaimed, “I’m from the ghetto.”
-In a place like Mansfield Heights, where you were born and bred, you have to rise above the rest because if you are not focused on what you are doing, you will become sidetracked.
+In a place like Mansfield Heights, where you were born and bred, you have to rise above the rest because you will become sidetracked if you are not focused on what you are doing.

-According to Davis, her strong disciplinarian father made sure that she and her three siblings stayed in line.
+Davis said her strong disciplinarian father ensured she and her three siblings stayed in line.

-Davis attended Brown’s Town High School, Exchange Primary School, and Oracabessa High School when she became pregnant in Grade 10.
+When she became pregnant in Grade 10, Davis attended Brown’s Town High School, Exchange Primary School, and Oracabessa High School.

-She admitted to The Beacon that her “thinking wasn’t in the right place at that time.”
-Naturally, my parents were very disappointed, but I had to accept the situation as it was.
+She acknowledged to The Beacon that her mental state wasn’t optimal during that period.
+Naturally, my parents were very disappointed, but I had to accept the situation.

-Davis, after giving birth, did not resume her studies in secondary school.
+After giving birth, Davis did not resume her secondary school studies.
 “My parents weren’t rich, but they tried their best as long as they were responsible for us.
 Once I got pregnant, I had to start taking on life by myself,” she explained.

-Her parents gave her a house lot in Mansfield Heights, and when she was still a teenager, she constructed a little house there.
+Her parents gave her a lot in Mansfield Heights, and as a teenager, she built a small house there.

 Davis found herself in a terrible financial situation, so she began pounding the pavement in Ocho Rios in search of work, particularly at reputable fast-food establishments.